 How did we get our name?
 It was inspired by the military’s use of acronyms in formal communication traffic.

-We formed in January 2012, due to a general the lack of authentic military content in the world after we recognized an increased online interest in the post-9/11 world of Military and Special Operations.
+We formed in January 2012, due to a general lack of authentic military content in the world and after we recognized an increased online interest in the post-9/11 realm of Military and Special Operations.
 SOFREP is part news and part entertainment (editorial, podcasts, and video).
 But most importantly, we are a strong online community.

 Our Mission, Vision, and Perspective.